adamhope/sms-voting-game/README.md

 - Display usernames instead of phone numbers on the graph
 - Make the graph zoom out as it grows
-- Stop the graph from growing when the data isn't changing
 - Impliment layout on graph page including donation amount: DOM???
 - Put instructions in text message with pin number get your friends to text your pin to 614 1891 7876: FRED???